 Their structure allows these cannabinoids to bind to your body's endocannabinoid receptors which are found throughout all the major systems in your body.
 These interactions affect the release of neurotransmitters in your brain and play a role in pain, immune function, stress, and sleep, to name a few.

-THC is a partial agonist which activates the cannabinoid receptors to produce the 'stoned' feeling.
+THC is a partial agonist that activates the cannabinoid receptors to produce the 'stoned' feeling.
 CBD acts as an indirect antagonist of the same receptors.
 CBD is known to interfere with the binding of THC, explaining the psychoactive dampening effects when taken in combination.

 Medical Benefits of CBD & THC

 CBD and THC offer both unique and overlapping medical benefits.
-Those seeking relief may prefer to use one, the other, or both (more below) compounds depending on their preference or tolerance for the psychoactive 'high' associated with THC use.
+Those seeking relief may prefer to use one, the other, or both compounds depending on their preference or tolerance for the psychoactive 'high' associated with THC use.

 Side Effects of CBD vs THC

 Part of CBD's wide acceptance has been the presence of minimal side effects.
 The molecule is well tolerated, even by individuals taking large doses for an extended period of time.
 Most side effects of CBD observed in research can be attributed to interactions with other medications.